LisiLisenok/Chime/howto.md

 	"schedulers": ["name of first scheduler", "...", "name of nth scheduler"] }
 ```
-Where 'schedulers' array contains `String` names of deleted schedulers.
+Where 'schedulers' array contains `String` names of actually deleted schedulers.

 -------------